w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Students should be able to:

 * identify accessibility requirements for different types of audio and video content
-* design the placement and spacing for alternatives to multimedia content, such as transcripts, audio descriptions, captions, and sign language
+* design the placement and spacing for alternatives to multimedia content, such as audio descriptions, captions, transcripts, and sign language
-* design user experiences for audio descriptions of visual information, captions, transcripts, and sign language, including
+* design user experiences for audio descriptions, captions, transcripts, and sign language, including
   * mechanisms for turning on and off such alternatives
   * ways for users to interact with the alternatives
 * assess the need for designing a custom media player based on the project requirements and on existing media players supporting accessibility